International Offshore Jurisdiction Review: Cyprus as a Tax Haven

 Cyprus is a Republic with a unitary presidential representative structure of governance, whereby the President of Cyprus is recognized as both the head of state and the head of the government.
 The political structure is divided into the Legislative, Executive and Judiciary.
 The Executive branch is led by the President elected to office by popular vote for a five-year term, directly appointing a Council of Ministers who serve under him.
 The Legislative branch is made up of a House of Representatives, which has fifty-nine members who serve a five-year term elected through proportional representation; with three seats reserved for Roman Catholic, Armenian, and Maronite minorities.
 Though twenty-four seats have been allocated to the Turkish community under the constitution that sought to try and harmonize Turkish and Greek differences, they are currently vacant.

-The Cyprus 1960 constitution envisioned a power sharing arrangement between the Greek Cypriots and the Turkish Cypriots, though due to inter-communal strife that erupted in 1963, there is not a Turkish presence in the Cypriots government.
-The constitution enshrined within the political governance and complex system of checks and balances to ensure a democratically harmonized system of governance.
+The Cyprus 1960 constitution envisioned a power-sharing arrangement between the Greek Cypriots and the Turkish Cypriots, though due to inter-communal strife that erupted in 1963, there is not a Turkish presence in the Cypriots government.
+The constitution is enshrined within the political governance and complex system of checks and balances to ensure a democratically harmonized system of governance.

 Economy and Infrastructure